faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 - How might we indicate which sections are already complete via pre-filled data?
 - How could we visually differentiate "review-only" sections from "action-required" sections?

-After multiple design sprints and rounds of internal feedback, we converged on a approach.
 The user research showing the "scout before settler" behavior and the insights about users hunting for missing fields helped us identify which navigation patterns to prioritize.

-Through this iterative process, we developed several new hypotheses that would guide our refined prototype:

 1. If we provide a visual map of all sections at the start, users will feel in control even when focused on a single section, because they've already scouted the territory.